FK Radnički Niš: Reconstruction (2011-2012)

 The Čair stadium began undergoing complete reconstruction during the second half of 2011 in an ambitious project by the Football Association of Serbia and the city of Niš.
 The project included the renovation of eastern, southern and northern stands.
 When reconstruction was finished, the stadium's seating capacity had been increased to 18,151 spectators, including an additional VIP lounge with 120 seats and a media lodge with 50 seats.
 The project also entailed covering the whole stadium, new floodlights and LED, a new locker room and press room, new infirmaries, a parking area, ticket offices, a restaurant and a TV room for broadcasts.
 After reconstruction, the stadium fulfilled the most up to date UEFA standards.
 The cost of the project was estimated to be over 1.1 billion Serbian dinars (10 million euros).

 Debut game at the new stadium

-Although it had not been completely finished, Čair Stadium was declared as a suitable venue for the second home match (first home match had to be played at Jagodina City Stadium against Radnički Kragujevac).
-However, the home opening match took place in the 5th round of Serbian SuperLiga against Smederevo 1924 on September 15, 2012.
-About 7,000 seats had been initially installed and they were completely filled as Radnički Niš has hosted its first SuperLiga match after 9 years.
+Although it had not been completely finished, Čair Stadium was declared as a suitable venue for the second home match of the 2012 season (the first home match had to be played at Jagodina City Stadium against Radnički Kragujevac).
+The home opening match took place in the 5th round of Serbian SuperLiga against Smederevo 1924 on September 15, 2012.
+About 7,000 seats had been initially installed and they were completely filled.
 Manager Aleksandar Ilić fielded the following squad: Stevan Stefanović, Branislav Vukomanović, Milan Jovanović, Marko Ranđelović, Miloš Perić, Bratislav Pejčić, Aleksandar Jovanović, Dušan Kolarević, Miloš Petrović, Vladan Binić and Strahinja Petrović.
-Radnički supporters had to wait till the 84th minute when midfielder Dušan Kolarević scored via a 30-meter strike and brought Radnički Niš to a 1–0 win in the opening match.
+In the 84th minute, midfielder Dušan Kolarević scored via a 30-meter strike and brought Radnički Niš to a 1–0 win in the opening match.